-James Bailey enters his 16th year as a High School Head Basketball Coach and his First as the Leader at Thurgood Marshall.
+James Bailey completed his 16th year as a High School Head Basketball Coach in 2020.
 Athletic Director, Rodney Chant scored a slam-dunk luring the seasoned veteran to Fort Bend ISD from an abundance of high school and collegiate suitors.
 Coach Bailey makes his home on Buffalo Run, bringing with him numerous basketball accolades accomplished both as a Coach and Player.

-In his 13 years as a High School Head Coach, Bailey’s teams have average over 21.4 wins per season.
-His record as a Head Coach entering this season is 321-146.
+In his 16 years as a High School Head Coach, Bailey’s teams have average over 21.2 wins per season.
+His current record as a Head Coach is an empressive 339-162.
 James took Kemper High School from conference doormats to the #15th ranked team in Houston in his inaugural season as a Head Coach.
 His Willowridge teams won Bi-District and Area Championships.
 Willowridge also participated in Regional play-off rounds and won National Invitational tournaments under Coach Bailey as they frequented the state of Texas’ top 20 rankings.
 Summer Creek bolted into a TABC Top 20 State Ranking in its inaugural 6A season, Bailey"s first season at the helm.
 Summer Creek"s production of college level players also went from 0 to 8 in 3 years under James Bailey's tutorage.
 While at Fort Bend Marshall James' teams have made several apprearances in the Texas Association of Basketball Coaches Top 25 State Rankings.

 Coach Bailey’s experience in powerhouse basketball programs has allowed him to work with more than 200 college athletes.
 He also has been directly connected to training and coaching dozens of Division I college prospects.
 Some of those prospects include Ansu Sesay, Cody Augustus, Julius Cheeks and Brandon Johnson (Willowridge) and Sheldon McCellan (Bellaire).
 Several of his young proteges are currently making their marks at colleges all over America.